Anjana's Grey Hair Transformation

 Dry, brittle and lifeless dyed hair

-My thoughts on women dyeing their hair?
+My thoughts on women dyeing their hair

 In my opinion, it’s all about feeling good from the inside.
-When I saw greys on my head peeking through the dark brown hair, I felt as if I lacked something as I compared myself to other women with beautiful dark hair.
+When I saw greys on my head peeking through the dark brown hair, I felt I lacked something as I compared myself to other women with beautiful dark hair.
 Dyeing my hair gave me an illusion of being perfect to fit into society.
 It’s all in how we feel and think about ourselves.
 We all tend to do what makes us feel happy.
 The dye makes us feel good.

 When I dyed my hair for the first time…

-After a few years, it was difficult for me to cover the stubborn greys with Heena as their number increased.
-Then at the age of 23 came the hair dye.
-Dyeing hair gave me the power of ‘hiding’ the silvers and made me feel better than Heena, so I continued colouring my hair for about 14 years.
-For years I kept searching for how to cover the greys naturally, as the hair dye damage was visible in my dry, brittle and lifeless hair.
-Then, while scrolling on the internet, I saw a beautiful young girl with natural grey hair.
+While scrolling on the internet one day, I saw a beautiful young girl with natural grey hair.
 It provoked the urge to give up dye in my mind.
-Then I started digging for more ‘stuff’ on the internet as I was in a dilemma to go grey at such a young age.
-And I come across some FB groups with a lot of inspiration and encouragement for women giving up the dye.
+I started digging for more ‘stuff’ on the internet as I was in a dilemma to go grey at such a young age.
+And I come across some FB groups with much inspiration and encouragement for women giving up the dye.
 Everyday inspiration from those groups and positive consent from my husband gave me the courage to take the decision.

 36, I found it the best age to embrace my natural colour, and I ditched the hair colour.